willy-wagtail/raspberrypi-pihole/README.md

 ### Start Pihole and Unbound in a single container

 Clone this git repository by running `git clone https://github.com/willypapa/raspberrypi.git`.
-It will clone the files into `/raspberry` directory, where you will find the docker-compose.yml file.
+It will clone the files into `/raspberrypi` directory, where you will find the docker-compose.yml file.
 We will now refer to the `pihole-unbound` service in the docker-compose.yml.

 > Note that this uses my own docker image on docker hub.
-To not rely on me, create your own by navigating to `/raspberrypi/docker-pihole-unbound` directory where the Dockerfile is found which builds the pihole and unbound image.
+You should create your own and not rely on me.
 >
+> Go to `/raspberrypi/docker-pihole-unbound` directory where the Dockerfile is found which builds the pihole and unbound image.
+>
 > Log into docker using command `docker login` and supply your dockerhub username and password.
-Now build and push your own image to your own dockerhub using `docker build -t <your_docker_hub_username>/pihole-unbound`, then `docker push <your_docker_hub_username>/pihole-unbound`.
 >
+> Now build and push your own image to your own DockerHub using `docker build -t <your_docker_username>/pihole-unbound`, then `docker push <your_docker_username>/pihole-unbound`.
+>
-> Now that your own image is created and pushed, change the `image` in the `docker-compose.yml` from my one to your own at `<your_docker_hub_username>/pihole-unbound:latest`.
+> Change the `image` property in the `docker-compose.yml` file from to your own, `image: <your_docker_username>/pihole-unbound:latest`.

-In the directory where the `docker-compose.yml` is (i.e. `/raspberrypi`), create a `.env` file by running `sudo touch .env`.
-Populate it with the following environment variables which are referred to by the docker-componse.yml file:
+In the directory where the `docker-compose.yml` is (i.e. `/raspberrypi`), create a `.env` file by running `sudo touch .env`, then populate it with the following environment variables.
+These are referred to within the docker-componse.yml file.

 ```
 PIHOLE_PASSWORD=password